 I wanted to be free of shackles over which I had no control.
 I wanted to know where the food and water that I put into mine and my children’s mouths came from so I knew what had gone into it.
 I wanted to grow my own food.
-I wanted to stop wasting valuable resources, to work with nature, not against it, and to put back into the land at least twice as much as I took out.
+I wanted to stop wasting valuable resources, to work with nature, not against it, and to put back into the land at least as much as I took out.

 There was no chance, with land prices and ownership patterns being as they are in the UK, that I could afford to do any of this there.
 So I came here instead.

 At the end of the day, even the most comprehensive Theory of Everything can only ever hope to sketch the barest outline of a reflection.
 Not of what’s ‘out there’, but the nature of what it is to be human, simply because all we ‘know’ is filtered through the subjective experience of life in human form.

 I love to work with my hands as much as my head.
 I love to bury my hands deep in the soil and nurture the life in it.
 I love to work with rocks, stones and wood to realise the forms they want to express themselves in, whether it’s a building or a sculpture.
 I love to sit with friends round a table with a good meal and a glass of wine and put the world to rights.
 I love to sing …

-The kids do their own thing, safe in the knowledge that if the shit truly hits the fan they at least have somewhere to come if they need to.
+They say lightning never strikes twice in the same location, but lightning is lightning and life is different.
+This family has had more than its fair share of loss.
+Those who remain do their own thing, safe in the knowledge that if the shit truly hits the fan they at least have somewhere to come if they need to.